After a visit to Titanic Belfast, here are some incredible facts about the Titanic you never knew.

 Charles Joughin was the chief baker on the ship.
 He survived the sinking in the most incredible fashion.

-After the ship struck the iceberg and began sinking, everyone was panicking.
-While this was happening, Joughin was busy drinking all the whiskey he could find from the ship’s liqueur storage to prepare himself for the cold water.
+After the luxury liner struck the iceberg and began sinking, everyone was panicking.
+While this was happening, Joughin was busy drinking all the whiskey he could find from the ship’s liqueur storage to prepare himself for the icy water.

 After he had enough drink, Joughin began tossing chairs overboard to be used as flotation devices.

 As the ship went down, he said he “rode it down as if it were an elevator.”
-He then spent several hours in the freezing cold water and lived to tell the tale.
+He then spent several hours in the freezing cold water and lived to tell the tale, becoming perhaps the most famous Titanic survivor.
+What a legend!

 2. The famous violin played onboard the Titanic was recovered from the sea – a historical artefact